 Community Reference services has several resources to assist with industry and market information (see above).
 We also have business plan samples in electronic format in several resources:

-- Small Business Builder (accessible remotely with a Kansas City Public Library card)
+- Gale Business: Plan Builder (accessible remotely with a Kansas City Public Library card)